claysondesign/ccc-v5-hugo-tailwind/content/terms-and-conditions.md

 * between 60 and 31 days prior to departure: 50% of the trip fee;
 * 30 to 0 days prior to departure: 100% of the trip fee.

 † You are entitled to transfer your deposit only if you inform us at least 60 days prior to your departure date.
 Your deposit will then be transferable for 2 calendar years from your payment date.
 Please note that the deposits are not refundable and can be transferred to another departure only once.
+In exceptional circumstances we may concede a refund but with an administration deduction of 250€.

 ## IF YOU WISH TO TRANSFER YOUR FULL BALANCE